shammy-lp/aircraft-performance-metrics/README.md

 ### Key Steps in the Analysis:
 ### **1. Data Structure Overview:**
-- **Objective:** Understand the dataset’s variables, dimensions, and overall structure.
+- **Objective:**To understand the dataset’s variables, dimensions, and overall structure.
 - **Action:**
   - I first examined the dataset to check the number of rows and columns.
-  -  I Identified the types of variables (e.g., categorical, continuous) and their data types.
+  -  I Identified the types of variables both categorical  and continuous and their data types.

 ### **2. Data Cleaning:**
-- **Objective:** Prepare the dataset for analysis by addressing data quality issues  and missing data.
+- **Objective:preparing the dataset for analysis by addressing data quality issues and missing data.
 - **Action:**
   - Handled **missing values** through imputation by adding mean to numerical columns and mode for categorical columns.
   - **Removed irrelevant columns** that didn’t contribute to the analysis objectives.

 ### **3. Descriptive Statistics:**
-- **Objective:** Summarize the main characteristics of the dataset.
+- **Objective:** Summarizing the main characteristics of the dataset.
 - **Action:**
-  - Calculated **summary statistics** (mean, median, mode, standard deviation, min, and max) for continuous variables.
+  - Calculated **summary statistics** mean, median, mode, standard deviation, min, and max for continuous variables.
   - Calculated **count statistics** for the categorical values.
   - Calculated  the range between the maximum and mminmum for categorical columns